A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

 In this section, we present the SLCP method.
-Its construction is based on the merit function defined in Definition~\ref{def:merit function}, which provides both a descent criterion and a foundation for the global convergence analysis.
+Its construction is based on the merit function~\eqref{def:merit function}, which provides both a descent criterion and a foundation for the global convergence analysis.

-This section is organized as follows.
-In Subsection~\ref{subsec:framework}, we describe the overall algorithmic framework and the iterative steps.
+The section is organized as follows.
+In Subsection~\ref{subsec:framework}, we present the overall algorithmic framework and establish the finite termination of the inexact line search procedure.
 Subsection~\ref{subsec:subproblem-solvability} discusses the solvability of the LC subproblems, which is essential for practical implementation.
-Finally, in Subsection~\ref{subsec:global-convergence}, we establish the global convergence of the proposed method.